cardio-junkie/AC_volume_connect/README.md

 # AC_volume_connect
-Connects stretched volumes to hosts/host groups using the same LUN ID
+Connects stretched volumes to hosts/host groups using the same LUN ID.
+Still not finished ;-)